- Fees: ₹ 16,800

 Students also liked

 |Minimum Fees||Maximum Fees|

-The subjects included in this course gives you a better understanding of everything related to Anthropology.
-The duration of the course is 4 years for Bachelors and 2 years for Masters.
+The subjects included in this course give you a better understanding of everything related to Anthropology.
+The duration of the course is four years for Bachelors and two years for Masters.

 Some of the subjects taught in B.Sc. are: